giellalt/lang-luo/luo.md

-Noun inflection
-The LUO language nouns inflect in cases.

-Proper noun inflection
-The Luo (Kenya and Tanzania) language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-# Symbol affixes

-Adjective inflection
+Nouns
+Nouns in the LUO language are things.

+Numerals
-The Luo (Kenya and Tanzania) language adjectives compare.
+Numerals in the Luo (Kenya and Tanzania) language are numbers.

-Verb inflection
-The LUO language verbs inflect in persons.
+Verbs
+Verbs in the LUO language are actions.

+Undesignated conjugation types